aik0n/Utils.DotNetCore.Serilog/README.md

   }
 }
 ```

-## Persistent File
-This implementation uses a custom [Persistent File sink](https://github.com/dfacto-lab/serilog-sinks-file).

-A goal is to keep latest log records in a file and keep it name.
-Can be helpful when other tools based on a file name.
-Basic serilog configuration settings for persistence file shown above.

 ## Log with class and method names
 Exists not only one way to achieve this.
 And, in the same time every approach has it own props and cons.
 From a performance issues to complexity of using, namespaces and extension tricks.